Helping older adults with substance misuse problems

 - A list of prescribed and over-the-counter drugs the person is taking.

-- A list of doctors the person is seeing.
+- A list of physicians and allied healthcare professionals the person is seeing.
 They may have a general practitioner and a specialist.

 - A brief life history including religious and cultural background and important life events.

-- An idea of the person’s present ability to live alone and take care of themself.
+- An idea of the person’s present ability to live alone and take care of themselves.

 - A list of family members and friends who are concerned and would be willing to help, if necessary.

 Together, you and the professional should be able to make an informal assessment as to what type of help the older person needs and how to approach the topic with them.
 You may decide, for example, that it would be better for your friend’s physician to bring up the problem, since many older people trust their doctors.
-Or perhaps you can ask another close person, such as a minister or an old acquaintance of your friend to sit down for a personal talk.
-Find out more at www.hazelden.org about how you can help your friend or loved one get help for substance abuse.
+Or perhaps you can ask another close person, such as a trusted faith advisor or an old acquaintance of your friend to sit down for a personal talk.
+Find out more at www.hazelden.org, the National Institute on Aging or Substance Abuse and Mental Health Services Administration (SAMHSA) treatment locator about how you can help your friend or loved one get help for substance misuse and abuse.

 If the person is ready to make a change, the first thing to do is listen and be supportive.
 You may want to urge your friend to see a physician to get a professional assessment of the problem.
+They may be more willing to go if you offer to go with them.
 Depending on the severity, the older person may need hospital care to treat the physical symptoms of alcohol and drug reactions.
 Many older persons can benefit from inpatient treatment for alcoholism or drug dependency, if their health insurance or other resources will cover the costs.

-Alcoholics Anonymous (A.A.) can be a good alternative, along with individual counseling from an addiction professional that is trained to work with older adults.
+Alcoholics Anonymous (A.A.) can be a good alternative, along with individual counseling from a substance abuse professional/specialist that is trained to work with older adults.
 Founded in 1935, A.A. has helped millions of people achieve sobriety.
 When you talk to an A.A. volunteer, ask for a meeting where an older person could be comfortable.
 See www.aa.org for more helpful information for friends and families of older adults dealing with substance abuse.